iov-one/docs/docs/iov-name-service/validator/00-testnet.md

 "
 ```

 There are a lot more tendermint configuration options available than those shown above.
-Customize them as you see fit.
+Customize them as you see fit and then execute `sudo systemctl restart iovns.service`.

 ### Validator configuration